The Bristol Bombay.

 First production machine, L5808, coming in to land.

 In the meantime, Bristol had been prompted by its lead in stressed skin design to produce a whole series of aircraft that used the new technology.
 Bristol's Type 133 fighter was the first Bristol design to actually take to the air (on 8th June 1934) with a wing built using the new structure.
 Numerous other designs followed, including the Type 142/143 small airliners which led to huge orders for the Type 142M "Blenheim" bomber, so there was no room at their Filton factory for producing the Bombay.
 It was eventually decided that the aircraft would be built at a new factory in the Sydenham suburb of Belfast in Northern Ireland.
 The factory and adjacent airfield were on land next to Belfast Harbour, some of it reclaimed from Belfast Lough by dumping refuse.
 The building of the factory was financed by the Air Ministry but its management was given over to a new company jointly owned by the Shorts aircraft company and the Harland and Wolff shipbuilders whose shipyards were nearby.
 So Bristol Type 130 production had to wait until the factory and its airfield were built.
 The Air Ministry issued two specifications to cover the type's production; 38/36 and 47/36.
 Even these were not actually issued on the dates you would assume from their numbers, 38/36 was issued in March 1937 and 47/36 was not issued until July 1937.
 These specifications detailed some changes from the prototype.
 Higher powered Pegasus XXII engines with three-bladed propellers were to be used, a new design of front and tail turret with Vickers "K" guns rather than the older Lewis gun.
 The ability to mount Vickers "K" guns in hatches on the side of the fuselage was also specified.
-A total of only 80 aircraft were ordered with serial numbers L5808-L5887 allocated (although only 50 would be built) and the name "Bombay Mk I" was adopted by the Air Ministry, while Bristol called the production aircraft "Type 130A" to distinguish them from the Type 130 prototype.
+80 aircraft were ordered with serial numbers L5808-L5887 allocated (although only 50 would be built) and the name "Bombay Mk I" was adopted by the Air Ministry, while Bristol called the production aircraft "Type 130A" to distinguish them from the Type 130 prototype.

 Bombay production underway inside the Sydenham factory.